jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 Where `x.x.x.x` is a valid EXTERNAL-IP which is the IP address to access your Contour Ingress.

+The Load Balancer takes about four minutes to provision.

 ## 3. Online Boutique - Micro-service Sample Application

 ### 3.0 Acknowledgement of Source